nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 19.md

 It's not like that.
 Well, then I need more money, Chris.
 I I'm giving you the appropriate amount of money for your level.
 I'm not I'm not holding out on you.
 I'm not being stingy like I was when I when I was running Star Wars way back in the day.

 I promise.
 Fair enough.
-So we follow Bogwater?
+So we follow Bogwynne?
 Yeah.
-You you follow Prince or Bogwin.
+You you follow Prince or Bogwynne.

 He makes you to, there's there is a there's a blacksmith in the in the area, who has a, is basically like the bellows is built into the shell of Uluru.
 The fire, you know, the the it's an open air black blacksmith shop as most of the as most of the, buildings on, on Uluru are.
 But inside there, is a forge.
 And inside that, we have, a very thick, trip key.
 This is like the most muscled frog man you've ever seen.

 He looks almost as thick as, as Cahir.
 He looks over his shoulder and he says, ah, Baghwyn.
 What what why are you why are you here and who are these people?
 And Baghuen says, I have a feeling that these might need a, an upgrade, and he and he references your guys' weapons.
 Any waves at your guys' weapons.

+---

+### Session Play - Part 3

 The The, Trippke blacksmith looks at them and says, oh, yes.
 They do seem to be a bit underpowered.
 He goes he goes and starts rummaging through his through a chest that is next to the forge and starts pulling out what appear to be stones.
 He looks at these, throws it out, looks at another one, throws it out, looks at another one, throws it out.
 And he just continues that way until he gets to, a couple of a couple of things.